Skip to main content

 Resize images

-Place your photo in the center of the canvas and save the file as a JPEG or PNG file.
+Center the photo on the canvas and save it as a JPEG or PNG file.

-Upload the correctly sized image to the Stacking cards block.
+Upload the resized image to the appropriate block.